denten-books/plain-text/main.md

 making it semantically discrete.
 I find this part of the argument unconvincing.

 An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
-I can only approximate the pressure you put on your bicycle handlebars, with some arbitrary measure of precision that never reaches perfect reproducibility.
+I can approximate the pressure you put on your bicycle handlebars with some arbitrary measure of precision that can never reach perfect reproducibility.
 This means also that while more digital art forms like literature are in some sense perfectly reproducible, analog forms, like painting, are not.
 The late great American philosopher John Haugeland amends Goodman's seminal definitions of digital media to include "flawless copying and preservation."
 This property further has the effect of freeing digital representation from its medium.
 A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
 Digital systems are media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
 In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."

-Writing more than a quarter of a century later, Matthew Katz offers two further important emendments to the discussion between Goodman and Haugeland.
+Writing more than a quarter of a century later, Matthew Katz offers two further important adjoiners to the discussion between Goodman and Haugeland.
 First, Katz maintains that Goodman's notion of discreteness and differentiation properly affect the format and not the medium of representation.
 Second, he maintains that the distinction between digital and analog formats could